rmp135/downlink/notes.md

 # Target

 ```
-disks: {
+storage: {
   size: Number,
-  name: String,
   files: {
     name: String
     size: Number,
-    position: Number
+    position: Number,
+    metadata: {
+      contents: String
     }
   }
+}
 ```

 # Windows

+All windows have a `locks: String[]` that prevents files with that ID from being deleted.

 Windows are supplied with a windowData prop.
-This can be used to initialise a window with pre-populated data (such as a text file).
+If the window uses the mixin `window-data-mixin`, this data can be used to initialise a window with pre-populated data (such as a text file).